 Acupuncture is often used in traditional Chinese medicine for the treatment of insomnia.
 This procedure involves the insertion of very fine needles (sometimes in combination with electrical stimulus or with heat produced by burning specific herbs) into the skin at specific acupuncture points in order to influence the functioning of the body.
 The results of recent studies have shown acupuncture improved sleep quality in people with insomnia.
 However, additional research is required before the effectiveness of acupuncture is proved conclusively for the relief of insomnia.

-Relaxation and meditation or mindfulness
+Relaxation and meditation or mindfulness for insomnia

 Increased muscle tension and intrusive thoughts can interfere with sleep.
 Techniques aimed at relaxing muscles (progressive muscle relaxation and biofeedback) and quieting the mind (meditation) have been found to be effective treatments for insomnia.
 Most people can learn these techniques, but it usually takes several weeks before they can sufficiently master them well enough to help ease insomnia.
 There is a growing body of evidence that supports the value of meditation in treating insomnia.
 Several studies show that regular meditation practice, either alone or as a part of yoga practice, results in higher blood levels of melatonin.